zmontgo/advent-of-code/README.md

   ```

 # Advent of Code
 Pure Rust solutions to Advent of Code challenges.
 I've done the challenge before, but since lost my solutions, so this will be for 2024 onwards.
+If you're going to reference this code, please add a link to this repo alongside it.

-I make no claims about this code, besides that anything I upload will complete the challenges without brute forcing it*
+I make no claims about this code's optimality, besides that anything I upload will complete the challenges without brute forcing it*

 I also made some nice ASCII art, so please enjoy.